 Planning Your Visit

 Fu Rong Huang sits in the Qingyang District, one of Chengdu's older urban areas with good metro connectivity from the city's central districts.
 The ¥¥ price tier means a full meal for two is accessible relative to most starred venues in any major Chinese city, making it a practical choice for diners who want to anchor a Chengdu itinerary around a verified kitchen rather than a high-spend marquee address.
 Given its Michelin recognition and the small dining room divided by partitions, reservations are advisable, particularly for evening sittings and weekend lunches when demand for private rooms tends to run high.
-Phone and booking details are not publicly listed in readily available sources, so arriving with a Chinese-speaking contact or using a hotel concierge to secure a table is the most reliable approach for international visitors.
+Reservations are recommended.

 Peers Worth Knowing